 In the early 1930's coloured Bull Terriers, like those which were used to produce Staffordshire Bull Terriers, were bred with the white Bull Terriers to correct some of the conformation problems.
 This coincided with attempts to recognise coloured Bull Terriers alongside the whites.
 At that time there was not only prejudice against coloured dogs, there was also worse prejudice against white dogs that were bred from coloured parents.
 This controversy continued until the dedicated breeders of white dogs conceded that the occasional use of a coloured dog, particularly brindle was essential to maintaining pigment and general robustness.
 By 1950 white and coloured Bull Terriers became one breed in every country except the USA.

-History of the Bull Terrier In Australia
+History of Bull Terriers In Australia

 Bull Terrier c 1912